awwaiid/thelackthereof/content/Notes.md

 ----

-Random thought: Evolved programs work mostly through side-affects.
+Random thought: Evolved programs work mostly through side-effects.
 Same is true of evolved biological systems... need to be analyzed not based on intent but rather on influence.
 What parts of this process can _possibly_ affect this other process?

 ----